Geghi/PyPlayer/README.md

 # PyPlayer

-This is a media player application written in python.
+This is a music player application written in python.